marcelmaatkamp/pd-django-example/README.md

 | graylog | http://graylog |
 | sentry | http://sentry |
 | openxpki | http://openxpki-client/openxpki |

+# Practical docker tips
+*Software does not live alone it is always a complex orchestration to get all the individual parts talk together.
+Luckily we have docker nowadays and in these talks I give examples on how to implement and secure a software stack with components like logging, monitoring, security, fault detection and more.
+See my [YouTube Channel with all episodes](https://www.youtube.com/channel/UCxp65f-xyu4z1PvmZBKqZGQ) for more information.*

+This project will be one of the main example applications, a Django application which will log to graylog, is secured by openxpki and traefik.
+There will be a java and nodejs compagnion app in the future.

+The rationale of why and how I made this framework is further explained in the https://github.com/marcelmaatkamp/pdt-django-example/wiki

 # django example
 <a href="https://www.djangoproject.com/"><img src="http://big.info/wp-content/uploads/2016/07/django.png" width="400"></a>